Happenin'

 • Limited or no ads

-• Allow users to input their price range
+• Allow users to input price range

 • Set up events at multiple price points

-• Option to hide events they don't like
+• Option to hide events

 • Ensure secure payment across all events